KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 As with rendering graphics to a 2D display, OpenXR uses the concept of swapchains.
 It's a series of images that are used to present the rendered graphics to display/window/view.
 There are usually 2 or 3 images in the swapchain to allow the platform to present them smoothly to the user in order to create the illusion of motion within the image.

-All graphics APIs have this concept of a swapchain with differing levels of transparency to the programmer, but for OpenXR applications we don't use the API-specific swapchain, which can be tied closely the platform's windowing system.
-Instead, we use OpenXR's swapchain and the OpenXR compositor to present rendered graphics to the views.
-XR applications are unique in that often, but not always, they have multiple views that need to be rendered to create the XR experience.
+All graphics APIs have the concept of a swapchain with varying levels of exposure in the API.
+For OpenXR development, you will not create the API-specific swapchain.
+Instead, we use OpenXR to create swapchains and the OpenXR compositor to present rendered graphics to the views.
+XR applications are unique in that often have multiple views that need to be rendered to create the XR experience.
 Listed below are a couple scenarios with differing view counts:

-	* 1 view  - AR viewer on a mobile device.
+	* 1 view  - Viewer on a phone, tablet or monitor.
-	* 2 views - VR head mounted display.
+	* 2 views - Stereoscopic headset.

-Orthogonal to multiple views is the layering of multiple rendered images or camera feeds.
-You could, for a example, have a background that is a video pass-through of your environment, a stereo view of rendered graphics and quad overlay of a HUD (Head-up display) or UI elements; all of of which could have different spatial orientations.
+Orthogonal to multiple views is the layering of multiple images.
+You could, for a example, have a background that is a pass-through of your environment, a stereoscopic view of rendered graphics and a quadrilateral overlay of a HUD (Head-up display) or UI elements; all of of which could have different spatial orientations.
 This layering of views is handled by the XR compositor to composite correctly the layers for each view - that quad overlay might be behind the user, and thus shouldn't be rendered to the eye views.

 Firstly, we will update the class in the ``Chapter3/main.cpp`` to add the new methods and members.
 Copy the highlighted code below.